jondgoodwin/progling/content/post/data-flow-analysis.md

 - A block's expression statement, where we essentially are going to throw away all values
-- A de-reference of an owning reference that is not sourced by a variable
+- A de-reference of an owning reference that is not sourced by a variable (This would happen near the end of a compound lval).
 - Assignment of an rval to `_`
 - Applying drop to an owning reference